 What Is Pet Insurance?

-And it’s growing in popularity: The North American Pet Health Insurance Association reports that the industry has seen double-digit increases in the past five years, with an average U.S. annual growth rate of 22.6%.
+And it’s growing in popularity: The North American Pet Health Insurance Association reports that the industry has more than doubled since 2018, and the number of pet insurance premiums in the U.S. grew by 30.4% from 2020 to 2021.

 Pet policies are designed to protect pet owners from the high cost of taking their animal to the vet.
 (If a pet bites another animal or person, those costs typically are covered by homeowner’s insurance.)